-The college also boasts an up-to-the-minute science lab, an expansive micro-computer lab, a 150-seat theatre and a 1500-seat auditorium, which has featured live performances by popular performers and classical musicians such as the Arianna String Quartet and the Julliard Jazz Ensemble.
+The college also boasts an up-to-the-minute science lab, an expansive micro-computer lab, a 150-seat theatre and a 1500-seat auditorium, which has featured live performances by popular performers and classical musicians such as the Arianna String Quartet and the Juilliard Jazz Ensemble.
 York's 50-acre campus is also host to the FDA Regional Testing Laboratory, which has partnered with York to provide training and internships for our students as well as faculty exchanges.

 York's award-winning faculty members pride themselves not just on their teaching abilities; but on their dedication to the development of their students into successful global citizens.
 It is not unusual for a York professor to spend countless personal hours ensuring that their students succeed in their classes and career choices.